Scotland may be about to end the 307-year-old United Kingdom.

-There have been many moments marking a further slight unravelling of the United Kingdom in the last several decades.
+There have been many moments marking a further slight unraveling of the United Kingdom in the last several decades.
 One is probably the rise of Margaret Thatcher who infamously remarked that "there is no such thing as society".
 Not exactly a statement of unity.
-Thatcher's policies greatly weaken the trade unions of Britain, which were admittedly recklessly grinding the UK's economy to a halt and were politically over-reaching, gutted Scottish industries, and helped bring about the dominance of London's modern financial sector.
+Thatcher's policies gutted Scottish industries and helped bring about the dominance of London's modern financial sector after first greatly weakening the trade unions of Britain, which were admittedly recklessly grinding the UK's economy to a halt and politically overreaching.

 For some Yes voters in Scotland on Thursday, their Yes vote will be a direct retort to Thatcher.
 "You want go-it-alone-ism, Mrs. Thatcher?
 Okay, we'll take you at your word.
 Here we go!"
 Many Scots feel they have less in common with the English politically and economically than ever before in modern times.

 I will note a different moment of unraveling that is minor but tied to a personal reminiscence.
 That moment is the death of John Smith QC MP, the leader of the British Labour Party from July 1992 to May 1994, and who would have turned 76 years old on September 13, 2014.
 Like other leaders of the Labour Party, including Tony Blair and Gordon Brown after him, Smith was Scottish.
 Unlike Blair and Brown, he was never Prime Minister.